-Campus escorts are provided 24/7 by calling the Office of Public Safety or through the LiveSafe app.
-These escorts are confined to the premises of St. John's College in Annapolis.
-The LiveSafe app also has a "safe walk" feature that allows students to walk each other home virtually.
+Campus escorts are provided 24/7 by calling the Office of Public Safety at 443-336-2348.
+These escorts are confined to the premises of St. John's College in Annapolis, though they may extend to a location immediately off-campus.